scarf-sh/docs/docs/event-import.md

 ## Automation

 Currently, there is a limit of 15 concurrent imports but there are no limits on how many lines of events per import.
-A rough estimate of an import that has 1000 events takes about 1.2 minutes when the system is not under heavy load.
-So if you have an automation with our import api, it would be ideal to set a sleep interval after the concurrent import limit based on the estimated 1 import duration, the sleep interval ideally should have an exponential backoff.
-This means that if you already have 15 imports in progress, you should schedule the next import after 1.2 minutes.
+If you go beyond the concurrent limit you will get a "too many active imports" error.
+So if you have automation with our import api, it would be ideal to set a sleep interval with an exponential backoff.